neighborland/cache_rocket/README.md

 end
 ```

-#### Render a collection with hash of keys, using a Proc for each collection item
+#### Render a collection with hash of keys, using a lambda for each collection item
 ```ruby
 render_cached 'outer', collection: objects,
   replace: { key_name: -> (object) { a_helper_method(object) } }